 - Assistantships and practica provide students with hands on experience to develop, implement, and refine the skills required for effective student affairs practice.

 - With over 13 colleges in the metropolitan area, Milwaukee is a virtual learning laboratory for student affairs professionals.

-Graduates of Marquette’s College Student Personnel Administration program can expect to be able to…
+Graduates of Marquette’s Student Affairs in Higher Education program can expect to be able to…

 - Use appropriate student development, organizational, and environmental theories to analyze issues related to students and Student Affairs practice.

 - Interpret and apply research to students and Student Affairs practice